wp-plugins/strong-testimonials/readme.txt

 * **Collect** through a customizable form with anti-spam options.
 * **Manage** in the post editor including Featured Images and Categories.

-> **This is a work in progress.** If you cannot tolerate occasional bugs and frequent updates, then please consider another plugin.

-> On the other hand, if you want:
-(1) to participate in this plugin's development by offering ideas and feedback, (2) the prompt, personal attention of its developer (who will move mountains to resolve issues), (3) popular features that other plugins offer at a price, then welcome aboard!
-You have been warned :)

 = Coming Soon =